Elkari-PremSagar/Next-Trendz-Application/README.md

 📌 Project Overview

 Nxt Trendz is a responsive frontend e-commerce web application inspired by popular platforms like Amazon.
-The application was developed using React with a strong emphasis on clean code practices, scalable component architecture, and real-world frontend development concepts.
+The application is built using React, with a strong focus on:

+Clean code practices

+Scalable component architecture

+Real-world frontend development concepts

-This project was completed in one week, with the primary focus on building a robust and maintainable frontend system that delivers a smooth user experience.
+⏳ This project was completed within one week, focusing on delivering a robust, maintainable, and user-friendly frontend experience.

 🎯 Learning Objectives

-The main objective of this project was to apply and strengthen the following concepts:
+This project was developed to strengthen the following concepts:

-Authentication and authorization
+🔐 Authentication & Authorization

-State management using React Context API
+🌐 Global State Management using React Context API

-Client-side routing and protected routes
+🧭 Client-side routing & Protected Routes

-Component-based architecture
+🧩 Component-based architecture

-Responsive UI design
+📱 Responsive UI design

-Clean code guidelines and reusable components
+✨ Clean code & reusable components

 ✨ Features
 🔐 Authentication